Q fever

 Help and assistance

 If you work with potentially infectious animals or materials, check with your employer to see if they have a Q Fever vaccination program.
-People requiring Q Fever immunisation will need to purchase the vaccine unless it is provided by their employer.
-To find out where you can be immunised against Q Fever, check providers listed on the Australian Q Fever register.
+People requiring Q Fever vaccination will need to purchase the vaccine unless it is provided by their employer.
 For further assistance, please contact your doctor or nearest public health unit.